Device Management

 Step 10

-View the migration status in the Notifications > Tasks page.
+View the migration status on the Notifications > Tasks page.

 What to do next

-After a successful migration, you can deploy the device.
+After a successful migration, you must complete these tasks:

 After a successful migration, we recommend that you perform the following actions before the deployment:

-• Change the IP addresses of the interfaces if the source device is live, as they are copied to the target device from the source device.
+• IP addresses of the interfaces are copied to the target device from the source device.
+Change the IP addresses of the target device interfaces, if the source device is live

 • Ensure that you update your NAT policies with the modified IP addresses.